saikrishnatbijil/questdb.io/docs/reference/sql/alter-table-attach-partition.md

 ![Flow chart showing the syntax of ALTER TABLE with ATTACH PARTITION keyword](/img/docs/diagrams/alterTableAttachPartition.svg)

+The `WHERE` clause is not supported when attaching partitions.

 ## Description

 Before executing `ATTACH PARTITION`, the partition folders to be attached must